The Curriculum

 school also recognises that the presence of pupils with Special Educational Needs and Disabilities can provide an opportunity for the children to develop positive attitudes towards those whose needs are different.

-The Special Educational Needs Co-ordinator, Mrs Embley-Peers, co-ordinates the day-to-day
+The Special Educational Needs Co-ordinator, in school is Mrs Embley-Peers.

-child read for a few minutes each evening and discussing the story.
+child/children read each evening and discussing the story with them.

 We believe that children should be encouraged to have wide interests at this stage of their

-development, being members of Cubs or Brownies or Swimming Clubs can be of great
+development e.g. being members of uniformed groups, sporting or drama clubs can be of great

 benefit to them, as is enjoying evenings at home with the family.
-All pupils are given
+Therefore all pupils are given

 homework which is intended to enrich and broaden their education and to reinforce

-bonds.
-Children are given written homework on a regular basis.
-All children from Year 1
+Children are given written or electronic homework on a regular basis.
+All children from EYFS